-UW Huskies men’s basketball to play at Auburn next season
+UW Huskies will play Auburn on the gridiron … and the basketball floor

 In a tweet Friday, CBS’ Jon Rothstein broke the news of the UW-Auburn pairing.
 Neither school has officially commented on the deal.

-The Huskies expect to finalize its 2018-19 non-conference schedule in a week or so – much later than previous years.
+The Huskies expect to finalize their 2018-19 non-conference schedule in a week or so — much later than previous years.

-In part the delay is the result of the Pac-12 directing its teams to beef up their non-conference schedule to improve the league’s overall RPI and increase its chances of sending more teams to the NCAA tournament.
+The delay results in part from the Pac-12 directing its teams to beef up their non-conference schedules to improve the league’s overall RPI and increase its chances of sending more teams to the NCAA tournament.
 Last season, just three Pac-12 teams advanced to the Big Dance.

 Auburn finished 19th in the final Associated Press poll at 26-8 last season.
 The Tigers won the SEC regular-season title and captured a No. 4 seed in the NCAA tournament before a stunning 84-53 loss in the Midwest Region semifinal.